ADVENT DEVOTIONAL & RESOURCES

 Amid the flurry of Christmas preparations, we look for practical ways to observe the holiness of the season in our everyday lives.
 We’ve compiled this short collection of Advent resources to help you and your family prioritize the real reason for this season – the birth of our Savior, Jesus Christ.

-A Family Advent Devotional
+2025 Advent Devotional

 This Advent season, we encourage you to make new memories and traditions to keep the true meaning of Christmas front and center throughout the holiday season.

-What Was Written is a family devotional written exclusively for Journey by Pastor Garrett Lahey.
+We’ve created a family devotional written exclusively for Journey by Pastor Garrett Lahey.
 With content for two different audiences—adults/older kids and kids ages preschool and younger—this Advent devotional will bring your family and friends together and build anticipation for the coming celebration of Christ’s birth.

 5 Tips for Celebrating Advent with Kids